snowplow-archive/symfony2-paypal-ipn/README.md

 ### 3. Deploy the database tables

+There are two different ways of deploying the three database tables required by PayPalIpnBundle:

+#### Using the Symfony console

+You can install the tables with the following command in your project console:

+    $ php app/console doctrine:schema:update --force

+Note that this method does **not** copy across the table field comments found in the SQL file.

+#### Manually running the MySQL script

-To create the MySQL tables required by PayPalIpnBundle, the **recommended approach** is to run the `create_mysql_tables.sql` MySQL file against your database.
+Alternatively, you can run the `create_mysql_tables.sql` MySQL file against your database.
 You can find the file here:

     Orderly/PayPalIpnBundle/Resources/config

-The alternative approach is to install the tables with the following command in your project console:

-    $ php app/console doctrine:schema:update --force

-Note that this second method does **not** copy across the table field comments found in the SQL file.
+If you choose this option, you may want to modify the `DEFAULT CHARSET` for each table (currently set to "utf8") before running.

 ### 4. Configure